-Valtteri Bottas headed the time sheets in a washed-out final practice session for the French Grand Prix.
+Valtteri Bottas edged out Lewis Hamilton in final practice for the French Grand Prix.

 After dominating the running on Friday, Mercedes were again the team to beat, with Bottas finishing just 0.041 seconds clear of Hamilton.

 Ferrari's Charles Leclerc and Sebastian Vettel were third and fourth in the order, nearly half-a-second adrift of Bottas' Mercedes.